Waiting for Conditions

 async def run(self, request_id: str) -> str:

-# Wait up to 24 hours for approval
+# Wait up to 24 hours for the `approve` signal to flip self.approved

 await workflow.wait_condition(